Bolton Over 35 Veterans' Football League

 Appeals:

-BOLTON SPORTS FEDERATION OVER 35 VETERANS’ FOOTBALL LEAGUE
+BOLTON OVER 35 VETERANS’ FOOTBALL LEAGUE RULES - SEASON 2024/25

-These rules will apply at all times in conjunction with the BSF Fundamental Rules below.
+These rules will apply at all times.

 REGISTRATION

 3. Each team shall pay a Registration Fee to the League Treasurer by the first Friday in July.
 Teams will NOT BE ALLOWED to play in the Competition if this fee has not been paid.
-This fee includes the registration of up to 22 players.
+This fee includes the registration of up to 25 players.
 Additional registrations can be made at a charge of £5 per player.

-By the same date, teams shall also pay a one-off returnable £100 bond which must be topped up if necessary for each season.
+By the same date, teams shall also pay a one-off returnable £100 bond which must be topped up, if necessary, for each season.
 The bond (remainder) is returnable if the team leaves.

 Each team shall pay a Guarantee Fee to the League Treasurer by the first Friday in September.